cybernic/crossfit-manager/README.md

     ```

-4. Update your /etc/hosts file and add `symfony.dev`
+4. Update your /etc/hosts file and add `crossfit.test`

-5. Visit `symfony.dev` in your browser
+5. Visit `crossfit.test` in your browser